chris2020/project-template/README.md

 This project involves creating a graph database with Neo4J and populating it with the Irish constituencies and the candidates that ran in each constituency.

 ## Database
+The database has a node for each constituency and party.
-Explain how you created your database, and how information is represented in it.
+The constituencies have properties of name, seats and population The parties have properties of name, founded, position and leader Explain how you created your database, and how information is represented in it.

 ## Queries